netrisai/docs/services.rst

   - **VLAN ID / Untag** - Specify a VLAN ID for tagging traffic on a per-port basis or set Untag not to use tagging on a particular port.
 VLAN tags are only significant on each port’s ingress/egress unless VLAN aware mode is used.
   - **LAG Mode** -  Allows for active-standby dual-homing, assuming LAG configuration on the remote end.
 Active/active dual homing will be enabled in future releases (dependence on SVI support by NOSes).

-Tip: Many switches can’t autodetect old 1Gbps ports.
+.. tip:: Many switches can’t autodetect old 1Gbps ports.
 If attaching hosts with 1Gbps ports to 10Gpbs switch ports, you’ll need to change the speed for a given Switch Port from Auto(default) to 1Gbps.
 You can edit a port in Net→Switch Ports individually or in bulk.

 Example: Adding a new V-NET.